cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 It is good practice to have limits on how many times the same key (or key-nonce pair) is used.
-Setting a limit based on some measurable property of the usage, such as number of protected messages, amount of data transferred, or time passed ensures that it is easy to apply limits.
+Setting a limit based on some measurable property of the usage -- such as the number of protected messages, the amount of data transferred, or elapsed time -- ensures that it is easy to apply limits.
 This might require the application of simplifying assumptions.
 For example, TLS 1.3 and QUIC both specify limits on the number of records that can be protected, using the simplifying assumption that records are the same size; see {{Section 5.5 of